WebDev-Guild/webdev-guild.github.io/apprentice/html/syntax.md

   - `title` tag
   - `body` tag
   - tags inside of the `body` tag
-- Show your page to your mentor to pass off this assignment
+- Show your page to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning